microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Fighters** wear and use any kind of armor, shield, and weapon.
 They gain a +3 bonus to Physical and add +1 to all attack and damage rolls.
 This increases by +1 at 5th level and every five levels onward.
 Fighters gain the Cleave ability at level 5.
 If the Fighter's melee attack drops or slays a foe, the fighter is granted one additional attack against another opponent in range that round.
 This ability can compound, meaning if one swing kills the second foe, the Fighter can continue to attack until he/she either misses or doesn't kill the foe with the attack.

 **Rogues** can use light armor, can use bucklers, and can use simple weapons and complex light weapons.
 They have a +3 bonus to Guile.
 If they successfully Sneak (usually Guile+DEX, but depends on situation) up on a foe they can add their Guile skill rank to the damage of their first attack.
+Rogues gain the Evade ability at level 5.
+Any save that a rogue succeeds cannot deal damage to the rogue.
+For example, some spells deal half-damage even if the target saves successfully.
+With Evade, the rogue would not take any damage as long as he/she saved successfully.

 **Mages** wear no armor, can not use shields, and can use simple weapons.
 They can cast arcane spells, and gain a +3 bonus to Knowledge.